Tokeland Hotel: Local lore

 The Tokeland Hotel lists on its website Rooms 4 and 7 as 'Haunted Rooms' and enthusiasts have regularly visited the Tokeland Hotel to test for paranormal activity.

-One of several ghosts said to haunt the premises is known as "Charley", an illegal immigrant from mainland China smuggled into the US to work on the railroads in the early 1900s.
+One of several ghosts said to haunt the premises is known as "Charley", an immigrant from mainland China smuggled into the US to work on the railroads in the early 1900s.
 Having jumped ship and swam ashore, Charley fled the smugglers pursuing him.
 The Kindreds are said to have offered Charley a hiding place behind the parlor fireplace.
 But while waiting for the coast to clear, Charley died of suffocation and roams the hallways and sometimes spins dinner plates at the restaurant.
 "I'm leaving with a sense that there are a lot of secrets hidden in the walls.
 I do feel like something's happened here" - Teresa Carol, clairvoyantOn the grounds of the Tokeland Hotel the headstones of Lizzie Kindred's half brothers can be found, brought over from the Cedar River cemetery as it was being washed away.
 One belongs to Albert Brown (April 1, 1856 - May 1, 1866) who, stuck in the mud in Teal Duck Slough, drowned as the tide came in when Lizzie Kindred was only three.
 The other belongs to Leonidus Norris (April 18, 1849 - April 8, 1873) who died in a shooting accident at 24.

 10-year old Albert is rumored to haunt the halls of the hotel.
 Guests have also reported feeling a ghost cat pad across their bed.